 The contribution policy is set by laws of the State of New Jersey and contributions are required by active members and participating employers.
 Plan members and employer contributions may be amended by State of New Jersey legislation, with the amount of contributions by the State of New Jersey contingent upon the annual Appropriations Act.
-As defined, the retirement system requires employee contributions based on 6.5% for PERS.
+As defined, by the PERS retirement system, the required employee contributions are based on 6.50% of the employees' annual compensation.